 - Taking the Feb-18 forecast version as an example, scanning along the row we can see that this submission captured the actual closing balance for JAN 2018, and forecast closing balances for FEB – JUNE 2018.

-The advantage of capturing the data in this format is that enables easy comparison of multiple forecast versions.
-This means that trends in the data can be easily identified and therefore addressed to improve accuracy.
+The advantage of capturing the data in this format is that it enables easy comparison of multiple forecast versions.
+This means that trends in the data can be easily identified and, where appropriate, addressed to improve accuracy.

 Benefits of data visualisation